lowlevel-studios/docker-android-build-box/README.md

 ## Docker Build Image

 If you want to build docker image by yourself, you can use following `docker build` command to build your image.
-The image itself up to 5.5 GB, check your free disk space before build it.
+The image itself is up to 3 GB (can change significantly on every build if sdk components change), so check your free disk space before building it.

     docker build -t android-build-box .